macs30122-winter23/final-project-233-not-found/README.md

 6. Abortion incidents from the CDC website. https://www.cdc.gov/mmwr/preview/mmwrhtml/ss6410a1.htm  (Official data)

-7. Web scraped each state’s ruling result from Wikipedia page: https://en.wikipedia.org/wiki/Abortion_law_in_the_United_States_by_state (Official data)
+7. Web scraped each state’s ruling result on abortion legality from Wikipedia page: https://en.wikipedia.org/wiki/Abortion_law_in_the_United_States_by_state (Official data)

 * We transformed the data from csv files, pdf files, and web scraped data to a final csv file of all 50 states in the U.S. from 2011-2020.